-Current projects include founding and orchestrating the evolving curatorial platforms and publishing modules The Lottery Project and valeveil; Davis is chief editor, curator and publisher for both self-sustaining initiatives.
-Previous projects include curated exhibitions, events, workshops and texts for organizations, institutions and spaces such as: Tensta Konsthall, REDCAT, Konsthall C, Tomma Rum, Moderna Museet, Stockholm Film Festival, Husby Konsthall, Vandalorum, Mobile Art Production, Riksutställningar, Minibar Artist Space, Galleri Skomakeriet, Galleri Magnus Karlsson, Gallery Belenius, Royal Institute of Art (KKH), Migrating Art Academies, kim?, Contemporary Art Centre (CAC) and Rupert.
-She also contributes commissioned texts and provides expertise for contemporary artists, organizers and independent entities.
-New ambitions continue to manifest themselves.Davis's critical writing has appeared in arts & culture publications such as Artforum, Frieze, Afterimage, Art Agenda, Art Review, Artslant, Artsy, Arterritory, artUS, Kunstkritikk, Kunstforum and Subjekt—among others.
-Her creative writing has frequented journals and DIY publishing projects such as Reptilhjärnan, Fence Magazine, Drunken Boat, eohippus labs and [out of nothing].
-She is a member of the Swedish Art Critics Association (AICA), PEN International, Association of Writers & Writing Programs (AWP), Green Press Initiative (GPI), the American Civil Liberties Union (ACLU) and citizen of the Kingdoms of Elgaland-Vargaland (KREV).
+Key projects include founding and orchestrating the curatorial platforms and publishing modules The Lottery Project and valeveil; Davis is chief editor, curator and publisher for both self-sustaining initiatives.
+Previous work includes curated exhibitions, events, workshops and texts for spaces, organizations and institutions such as: Tensta Konsthall, REDCAT, Konsthall C, Tomma Rum, Moderna Museet, Stockholm Film Festival, Husby Konsthall, Vandalorum, Mobile Art Production, Riksutställningar, Minibar Artist Space, Galleri Magnus Karlsson, Gallery Belenius, Royal Institute of Art (KKH), Migrating Art Academies, kim?, Contemporary Art Centre (CAC) and Rupert.
+Davis's writing, curations and research extend to a wide range of creative intermingling: poetics, ekphrasis, installations, exhibition essays, interviews, scripts and voice over.
+She also contributes commissioned texts (e.g., Ear to the Ground, Anna Boghiguian, Jacob Dahlgren: A to Z, Used Paintings) and provides expertise for artists, organizers and independent sources.
+New intentions continue to manifest themselves.